Hebrews, Part 4.

 Since this is true, our position is a relief.
 Not only are we seen completely and thoroughly, both our strengths and our weaknesses, but we are loved dearly.
 We are forgiven.
 We aren’t judged for either what we do with our strengths or what we do with our weaknesses.
 How do we respond to this?

 The proof of our salvation is that this reality endlessly and repeatedly prompts us to hold on firmly to what we believe.
-Though naked, with our throats bared to his knife, we are awed by his holiness, wooed by his kindness, and cherished by our God who laid down his own life for us.
+Though naked, with our hearts bared, we are awed by his holiness, wooed by his kindness, and cherished by our God who laid down his own life for us.

 14 So then, since we have a great High Priest who has entered heaven, Jesus the Son of God, let us hold firmly to what we believe.
 15 This High Priest of ours understands our weaknesses, for he faced all of the same testings we do, yet he did not sin.
 16 So let us come boldly to the throne of our gracious God.
 There we will receive his mercy, and we will find grace to help us when we need it most” (Hebrews 4:14-16 NLT).